Egholm, Lejre Municipality: 14th century – 1640: Early history

 Egholm traces its history back to the 13th century.
 Remains of a Romanesque castle is still seen at the site.
 It is believed that it was built for Jacob Nielsen, Count of Halland, a grandson of Valdemar II.
 A vaulted cellar was excavated in the 1960s.

 Egholm is first mentioned in written records in 1405 when it was owned by Predbjørn Podebusk.
 In 1419, he passed it to his nephew Henning Podebusk til Skjern.
 In 1435, Henning Podebusk ceded it to the uncle's son, Claus Podebusk til Vosborg.
 In 1436, he passed a share in the estate to his sister, Gisele Podebusk, who was married twice, first to Hans Grubendal and then to Jens Due Thott.
 The latter is mentioned as the sole owner of the estate in 1460.
 Both Gisele Podebusk's marriages were childless.

 Egholm was later ceded to the brothers Eiler and Niels Mogensen Hak, probably as an endowment by Gisele Podebusk and Jens Due, although they were not related and their relationship remains unknown.
 In 1484, Eiler Mogensen Hak acquired his brother's share of the estate.
 His widow Anne Nielsdatter became the owner of the estate after his death in 1501.
-It was later passed on to first their son Christoffer Hak and then in 1539 their daughter Lene Krafse (née Hak).
+Egholm was later passed on to first their son Christoffer Hak and then in 1539 their daughter Lene Krafse (née Hak).
 Egholm was after her death owned by members of the Krafse family for the next one hundred years.